Mrtn-Flmt/comp.c/readme.md

     - [ ] Error Management :
         - [x] Check if all arguments are passed
         - [ ] Check if arguments are valid
+        - [x] Check if the file open correctly
     - [ ] Compression :
         - [x] Read the file, and put its content in a string
         - [ ] Print the content of the file, with compressed data :